benz206/benz206/README.md

 I'm Ben, I'm 17, and I'm experienced in many different areas of programming.

+- 💼 I'm a current Co-Op student working at SAP d-Shop Toronto.

 - 🔭 I'm currently exploring many different languages, frameworks and tools, specifically Typescript, Next.js, and C++.

 - 🌱 In my free time I work on open-source projects, personal projects, and competitive programming in C++.